dhanveer-singh/my-gitlearning/README.md

 #add a file as it looks now to your next commit (stage)<br>
 git add [filename]

+#add the files or changes to the repository<br>
+git add --a

 #commit your staged content as a new commit snapshot<br>
 git commit -m “[descriptive message]”